chenxiaoquan233/KMP-on-x86-ASM/README.md

 # KMP-on-x86-ASM

-KMP algorithm inplemented on x86 ASM
+this is KMP algorithm inplemented with x86 ASM.